stackmuncher/stm_server/stm_html_ui/README.md

 Feb 11 22:49:49.180  INFO stm_html::proxy: Msg sent
 ```

-Messages *ES query 126 ...* refer to the same query where 126 is a simple hash of its content used to identify the query in the log stream.
+Messages like *ES query 126 ...* refer to the same query where 126 is a simple hash of its content used to identify the query in the log stream.
+It does not tell us what the query actually is.